ton-blockchain/docs/docs/docs.md

   Description of Byzantine Fault Tolerant (BFT) Consensus protocol employed by TON Blockchain while creating new blocks.

-> Note that the code may contain parameters and methods named gram / nanogram / etc. This is a legacy of the original TON code, gram cryptocurrency was never launched.
-The coins of the current TON mainnet are TON Coins and the coins of the current TON testnet are test TON Coins.
+> Please note that the code, comments and/or documentation may contain parameters, methods and definitions “gram”, “nanogram”, etc. That is a legacy of the original TON code, developed by the Telegram.
+Gram cryptocurrency was never issued.
+The currency of TON is TON Coin and the currency of TON testnet is Test TON Coin.